■ Health Matching Reimbursement Account contribution levels can be adjusted per group tier or family structure to fit any employer budget

 Once group members begin to hit their target account balance caps, the employer is no longer responsible for allocating a full portion of their monthly contribution towards that group member’s HMRA account balance until another claim is filed (only small maintenance fees are required at that point).
 This will serve to decrease the amount contributed towards their HMRA program on a monthly basis as a whole while the employer still retains all of the medical reserves that have accrued for each group member because the benefits carry over year-to-year.

 The HMRA is a medical reimbursement account program that pre-funds employee claims ahead of time into reimbursement accounts that earn a first-dollar, medical benefit crediting that grows following each monthly, employer contribution.
 In a self-funded arrangement, the HMRA Program serves to reduce an organization’s first-dollar exposure up to their specific deductibles as well as to reimburse employees directly on any of their qualifying, 213(d) medical expenses.
-For fully-insured and HRA groups, the HMRA can serve as the funding vehicle for their existing HRA Program by allowing their employees to access the HMRA benefits through a separate, Section 105 HRA plan design to cover their HRA expenses up to their account balance at the time of the claim.
+For fully-insured and HRA groups, the HMRA can serve as the funding vehicle for their existing HRA Program.
+The HMRA benefits can be implemented by employers through a separate, plan document to fund a Section 105 HRA plan design by issuing the Health Matching Account Services HMRA/HRA Visa® Prepaid Card to pay for any of their 213(d) medical expenses up to the group member’s current account balance at the time of the claim.

 The HMRA leads to significant savings over time by addressing the most expensive portion of health care costs for groups.
 The HMRA savings are secured above and beyond what the employer contributes into the program by receiving additional medical benefits flowing into the company that would not have been possible without the HMRA program in place because of the rapid growth of the employer’s HMRA medical reserves.